tsotsi116/reset-postgres-sequence/README.md

 Reset Postgresql sequences
 ==========================

-An easy way to reset postgresql indexes in a database
+An easy way to reset all postgresql indexes in a database.

+Script goes through all the tables in the specified database and resets them.

+Found this useful after restoring from an sql file and couldn't insert data because the indexes.

-Only tables with integer as a primary key are supported
+Only tables with integer as a primary key are supported.

 # Setting up